clemencehuang/memoryGame/README.md

 * Add a countdown timer with a set time in which the game has to be completed.
 To make it more challenging it would be fun if the user could choose from a range of time limits, e.g. 2 minutes, 1.5 minutes, 1 minute, 30 seconds.
-* A stopwatch that counts exactly how long it takes the user to compete the game.
+* A stopwatch that counts exactly how long it takes the user to complete the game.
-* Allow multiple players to compete against each other whereby they enter have a username and a scorecard.
+* Allow multiple players to compete against each other whereby they have a username and a scorecard.
 * Allow users to extend the play area to more cards, e.g. 24, 32, 64.
-* Make it fully adaptable to the device dimensions no matter how many cards the play area contains.

 &nbsp;
 ***